Tim Grendell: Judicial career

 During the COVID-19 pandemic in Ohio, Grendell has been publicly vocal about his belief that the pandemic is overblown.
 In May 2020, he attended a protest close to his courthouse and called public health restrictions unconstitutional.
 In June 2020, during his testimony to an Ohio Senate committee, he blamed health authorities and the media for inducing panic in the population over the virus.
 In court Grendell has referred to the pandemic as a "panic-demic" and claimed that at least 15 mothers were using it as an excuse to "mess with" fathers' parenting time in custody cases before him.
 In October 2020, Grendell made an order forbidding two parents from getting their child tested for COVID-19 without his permission.
 When a doctor ordered a test after the child in question developed severe breathing problems and was hospitalized, Grendell threatened to hold the mother in contempt of court.

+The mother has not been reunited with her sons and has not had a hearing.
+The contempt is still pending and her sons have been removed for nearly 3 years.

 In December 2020, the Geauga Maple Leaf stated that multiple sources were reporting that Grendell and his wife had contracted COVID-19.
 There was a “shroud of secrecy” regarding his health and whereabouts but he had moved all appointments to be virtual.

-On November 10, 2022 the Ohio Board of Professional Conduct submitted a certified grievance against the judge accusing him of misconduct on four separate counts, as first reported by the Geauga Maple Leaf.
-Among the accusations were jailing two minors for “unruly conduct” and “denying their mother”, the abuse of prestige of the office and for unethical behaviors.
-The Judge contends that he “did nothing wrong” during a November 11, 2022 interview with the Fox8 I-Team.
-The judge was quick to issue his own 82-page press release containing confidential juvenile court motions in an effort to clear his name.
-The progress of the case is ongoing and could take years.
-Further litigants are expected to grieve the Judge in the coming weeks.
-The case is still ongoing.